LeFishe/piratedgames-megathread/README.md

 Oculus Quest users can download games from [this thread](https://cs.rin.ru/forum/viewtopic.php?f=38&t=103122) on [CS.RIN.RU](http://cs.rin.ru/) forum.
 [This post](https://cs.rin.ru/forum/viewtopic.php?p=2077062#p2077062) is also helpful.

+For a good alternative to CS.RIN.RU on VR Games is VRPirates Discord and Telegram.
+The Telegram is better since it has more content and provides downloads.
+Discord is inactive for a good amount of some days, so I would recommend the Telegram.
+[VRPirates Telegram](https://t.me/VRPirates) and [VRPirates Discord](https://discord.gg/D9rs7TM).

 **For Crack Only content, NoCD fixes and trainers, go to [GameCopyWorld](https://gamecopyworld.com/games/index.php).**

 ## **Repacks:**